hlavacs/ViennaGameJobSystem/README.md

     //wait for all children to finish and then terminate the pool void onFinishedTerminatePool();

-    //Print deubg information, this is synchronized so that text is not confused on the console
+    //Print debug information, this is synchronized so that text is not confused on the console
     //s The string to print to the console void printDebug(std::string s);